LesleyLai/digital-garden/content/Concepts/aliasing.md

 ---
 **Aliasing** is the high frequencies in original [[./signal|signal]] masquerade as low frequencies after [[./sample reconstruction|reconstruction]] (due to [[undersampling|undersampling]]).

-The name "aliasing" comes from the fact that the high-frequency signal becomes indistinguishable from low frequency signals.
+The name "aliasing" comes from the fact that the high-frequency signal becomes indistinguishable from low frequency signals (they become _aliases_).

 ![[../assets/aliasing.png|600]]